-Maria Koliopoulou is an independent choreographer, performer and dance teacher living in Athens.
-She earned a scholarship to the Laban Centre fοr Movement and Dance and studied Fine Arts at Vacalo School of Arts & Design.
-She practices in the martial art of Aikido in which she holds the second black belt and is a founding member of Prosxima Dance Company in which she choreographs and performs since 1996.
+Maria Koliopoulou is a female artist, activist, choreographer, performer and dance teacher with immigrant roots living and working in Athens.
+She earned a scholarship to the Laban Centre fοr Movement and Dance and studied Fine Arts at Vacalo School of Arts & Design in Athens.
+She practices in the martial art of Aikido in which she holds the second black belt and is a founding member of Prosxima Dance Company where she choreographs and performs since 1996.

 PUBLICATIONS & MEMBERSHIPS

 She has published the essay, “The development of the Artistic Skills in Dance Teaching”, in Culture and Art- seven essays on dance(Propobos Publications, Athens 2000, Greece).

 She has been a member of syndesmos chorou and common platforms, two initiatives that foster a dialogue between choreographers in Greece or exchanging ideas with artists from Iran, Afghanistan, Syria, Greece, Argentina, Spain, Great Britain.